Lulu-Soso/P14_TABLE_LIBRARY/README.md

 ## Getting Started

-To start using SuperTableReact, simply follow these steps :
+To start using SuperTable, simply follow these steps :

-1. **Installation** : Install SuperTableReact using npm or yarn.
+1. **Installation** : Install SuperTable using npm or yarn.

 ```shell
 npm i supertable-react-javascript